Buttons #

 2-image=...

-The prefix “1-” can be replaced with “2-”, “3-” and so on to define multiple conditional buttons.
-A maximum of 9 variants can be defined.
-When the condition is satisfied, the properties defined with the same prefix will be applied.
-Properties not defined with the prefix will remain unchanged.
+The prefix “1-” can be replaced with “2-”, “3-” and so on to define multiple conditioned variants.
+Up to 9 variants are supported.
+When a condition matches, the properties with the same prefix are applied; properties not defined with the prefix are left unchanged.